spring-attic/platform/README.md

 ### Using the Platform With Gradle

 The Platform provides a properties file that lists versions of all of the Platform's components and their dependencies.
-The plan is that you will be able to use these versions with [Spring Boot's Gradle plugin][] using an approach similar to the following:
+This properties file can be used in conjuction with [Spring Boot's Gradle plugin][] to provide dependency versions by declaring a dependency upon it in the `versionManagement` configuration:

 ```
 buildscript {
     dependencies {
-        classpath 'org.springframework.boot:spring-boot-gradle-plugin:1.1.0.BUILD-SNAPSHOT'
+        classpath 'org.springframework.boot:spring-boot-gradle-plugin:1.1.0.M1'
     }
 }

 apply plugin: 'spring-boot'

-springBoot {
+dependencies {
-	versions = 'io.spring.platform:platform-versions:1.0.0.BUILD-SNAPSHOT'
+	versionManagement = 'io.spring.platform:platform-versions:1.0.0.BUILD-SNAPSHOT@properties'
 }
 …
 ```